Frequently Asked Questions

 Volunteer Work and Unpaid Internships

 It is important to know the difference between volunteer work and an unpaid internship, because one requires work authorization and the other does not.
 If you are unsure of which category your opportunity falls into, please visit your international student adviser.
-You can learn more about the specifics on the Global Services Unpaid Internships and Volunteering page.
+You can learn more about the specifics on the Rutgers Global Unpaid Internships and Volunteering page.

 Graduate Student FAQ

 1. How can I find funding?